jesse-ai/docs/docs/optimize/executing-the-optimize-mode.md

 jesse optimize '2018-01-01' '2020-01-01' 200 --json
 ```

-Once the backtest is completed, Jesse will print the path to the JSON file.
+Once a certain amount of iterations is completed, Jesse will add results to the JSON file.

 ## When is the optimization over?
 After starting the optimize mode, first, the initial population is generated.
 There is a progress bar telling you how long you have to wait until it's done.
 During this period, no optimization is being done.
 It's just a random generation of the DNAs.